Paumanok/ACF/su/README.md

     make load

-The first will load the main.py script and then proceed to build the dpendencies as byte code files and load them onto the board.
+The first will load the main.py script and then proceed to build the dependencies as byte code files and load them onto the board.

 The are a handful of other make targets that can be used for adding and removing files quickly.
 As well as helper targets for using ampy functions